K-Gutierrez/LpColonizationIsland/README.md

 ## **6. Mapping Illumina reads on the colonization island.**

-a) Installing Bowtie2, Bedtools, and Picard.
+a) Installing Bowtie2, Bedtools, bbmap, and Picard.

 ```
 conda create --name MappingIlluminaReads